 On August 11, 2016, Aleli Parlor will install Rita Dominy as President for the 2016-2017 term.
 She will be installed along with her corps of officers.
 Rita has been a member of the Native Daughters of the Golden West since November 1983.
 She has served in a variety of office in Aleli Parlor including, most recently, Trustee.
 We are happy to welcome her as our President for the coming year.

-Members and guests are asked to wear attire in red, white, blue, or any combination thereof.
-Light refreshments will be served after the installation.
-Please RSVP no later than Friday, August 8, 2014 by e-mail to NDGW102@gmail.com.
+The theme for her installation is "One for All and All for One."
+Members and guests are asked to wear attire in mauve (pink), mint green or white, or any combination thereof.
+Cake and ice cream will be served after the installation.
+Please RSVP no later than Thursday, August 4, 2016 by e-mail to NDGW102@gmail.com.

 Wednesday, June 15, 2016

 The past few months have been eventful around Aleli Parlor and the District.
 Here are the highlights:

 One of Aleli Parlor's longtime members, Bonnie Jane Rasmussen, passed away on April 6, 2016.
 Bonnie was born in Watsonville, California on November 23, 1927.
 Bonnie was a 55-year member of Native Daughters of The Golden West.
 She was currently serving as one of Aleli Parlor’s Trustees.

 She is survived by her husband of 65 years, Kenneth L. Rasmussen; sister, Shirley J. Townsend; sisters-in-law, Evelyn Leonti, Dorothy (John) Richey; brother-in-law, Carrol (Carmen) Rasmussen; special friend, Juanita Littleton, and several nieces, nephews and cousins.

 Aleli Parlor sisters will miss her spunk, her sense of humor, and most of all, her sisterly affection for her Native Daughter’s sisters.